goitom/project_1_blog_post/README.md

 | `Gender` | Which of the following do you currently identify as? |
 | `LearningNewTech` | Learning new technologies is fun. |

 It looks like feelings about the importance of diversity are associated with other mission-driven sentiments and concientiousness.
-In the following section, we walk through the
+In the following section, we walk through how we prepared the data for further analysis.

 ### 3. Prepare Data
 All three of the columns of interest may require preparation, since the columns